edgd1er/jeedom-rpi/README.md

 - added https support
 - healtcheck
 - handle services with supervisor.
+- able to redirect apache logs to stdout

 Please note that jeedom version (V3 or v4) will be downloaded during install, so the core project is not embedded.

 Images are build for arm/v6, arm/v7 and amd64

-This readme shows a **Dockerfile** of a dockerized [Jeedom](https://www.jeedom.com) based on a balena image.
+This readme shows a **Dockerfile** of a dockerized [Jeedom](https://www.jeedom.com) based on a debian buster slim image.
 The mysql database is based on linuxserver mariadb image on a distinct container.

-Jeedom major version is given as a parameter, minor version is the latest from release(v3) or V4-stable branches, at the timeof building a amd64 version is also available to test on intel x64 cpu, the container.
+Jeedom major version is given as a parameter, release if for jeedom v3, V4-stable for v4.

 Docker Hub: https://hub.docker.com/r/edgd1er/jeedom-rpi